Is Your Iron Really Low? What You Need to Know

 - Hayley Down

-Yep, I said it.
-And no, I’m not here to be controversial.
-I'm here because your body is smarter than you’ve been led to believe - and I’ve seen way too many women suffer through iron supplements they didn’t even need, without anyone looking deeper.
+Yes, I said it.
+I'm not trying to be controversial; I'm here to share important insights.
+Your body is smarter than you’ve been led to believe.
+Too many women suffer through unnecessary iron supplements without anyone looking deeper into their health.

-I’m Hayley Down, a Registered Nutritional Therapist with over 9 years of clinical experience, specialising in women’s hormonal health.
-And if you’re feeling foggy, flat, and fed up with being fobbed off, you’re not alone - and you’re definitely not imagining it.
+I’m Hayley Down, a Registered Nutritional Therapist with over nine years of clinical experience, specializing in women’s hormonal health.
+If you’re feeling foggy, flat, and fed up with being fobbed off, you’re not alone.
+You’re definitely not imagining it.

-Let me tell you about one of my clients, Jess.
-She came to me totally exhausted - napping in the afternoon, struggling to concentrate at work, and watching more hair clog the shower drain every week.
+Let me share a story about one of my clients, Jess.
+She came to me feeling utterly exhausted.
+She was napping in the afternoon, struggling to focus at work, and noticing more hair clogging the shower drain each week.
 Her GP told her, “Your iron is fine.”

-She’d been taking iron tablets for months - with no real improvement.
-In fact, all it was doing was making her constipated and turning her poo black!
-So, we ran a full iron panel, checked her gut health, and discovered the root of the issue wasn’t iron levels, it was absorption and inflammation.
-Her periods were also super heavy, which wasn’t helping!
-With the right personalised support, her ferritin levels started climbing naturally - and she felt like herself again.
+She had been taking iron tablets for months, with little to no improvement.
+They only made her constipated and turned her stool black!
+After we ran a full iron panel and checked her gut health, we discovered the root of her issues was not low iron levels.
+Instead, it stemmed from absorption issues and inflammation.
+Additionally, her periods were exceedingly heavy, which didn’t help the situation.
+With the right personalized support, her ferritin levels began to rise naturally.
+She soon felt like herself again.

 ✔️ Serum iron